 Never Judge Your Baby’s Milk Intake by…

 - Baby is not sleeping through the night.
 Most breastfed babies do not sleep through at night.
-Breast milk is absorbed much quicker than formula and, therefore, a breastfed baby might need to feed more often at night.
+Breast milk is absorbed much quicker than formula; therefore, a breastfed baby might need to feed more often at night.

 - Baby cries after every feeding.
-Baby may be crying for many different reasons.
+A baby may be crying for many different reasons.

-- Baby seems never to get enough because he/she breastfeeds very often.
-There is no right amount of time that a baby should feed, each baby is different, but make sure that your baby is actively sucking and swallowing during feeding times.
+- Baby seems never to get enough because they breastfeed very often.
+There is no right amount of time that a baby should feed.
+Each baby is different, but ensure that your baby is actively sucking and swallowing during feeding times.
 Comfort feeding is beneficial.

-- Using breast compression can also help your milk flow; keeping him/her alert during feedings.
-It is normal for your baby to want to breastfeed 15 or more times per day for a few weeks (between 6 and 8 weeks) after this the feedings usually go down to between 8 or 10 feedings per day.
+- Breast compression can also help your milk flow, keeping them alert during feedings.
+It is normal for your baby to want to breastfeed 15 or more times per day for a few weeks (between 6 and 8 weeks).
+After this, the feedings usually go down to between 8 and 10 feedings per day.

 - Not pumping enough breast milk.
-The amount of milk that you express has nothing to do with whether you have enough milk.
-Your baby removes milk much more efficiently than a breast pump, and a person's breasts are constantly producing milk while a baby is sucking.
+The amount of milk you express has nothing to do with whether you have enough.
+Your baby removes milk much more efficiently than a breast pump, and a person's breasts constantly produce milk while a baby is sucking.

-- Baby is willing to take a bottle after breastfeeding.
-Do not offer your breastfed baby a bottle, this may interfere with breastfeeding and cause nipple confusion.
-Babies will usually accept anything you put in their mouths, even when they are not hungry, so this is not a good indication of whether your baby is hungry or not.
+- Your baby is willing to take a bottle after breastfeeding.
+Do not offer your breastfed baby a bottle.
+This may interfere with breastfeeding and cause nipple confusion.
+Babies will usually accept anything you put in their mouths, even when they are not hungry, so this is not a good indication of whether your baby is hungry.

 - Baby is pulling away from the breast.
 This could mean a few things.